-Each individual anticonvulsant drug also carries additional risks, which are outlined in the table below.
+Each individual anticonvulsant drug also carries additional risks, which are outlined below.

 Valproate carries the highest risk of danger to your baby out of all the anticonvulsant mood stabilisers.
 It can cause defects and symptoms in your baby which are given the general name of foetal valproate syndrome.
 The possible harms include:

-- Vitamin K deficiency in your newborn baby, which can cause dangerous bleeding.
+It could also cause a vitamin K deficiency in your newborn baby, which could lead to dangerous bleeding.
 This risk is highest if you take carbamazepine in the last 3 months of pregnancy.